christianalfoni/impact/docs/02_Understanding_The_Design.md

     page: { name: 'home' }
 }, (state) => ({
     updateProjectTitle(newTitle) {
-        // Now our state is scoped, but logic is global, we need to check still :( if (state.page.name === 'project') {
+        // Now our state is scoped, but logic is global, we need to check :( if (state.page.name === 'project') {
             state.page.project.title = newTitle
         }